A few weeks ago, we released a feature allowing users of the Clustaar Chatbot Platform to upload an FAQ directly into a

 - Change the tone

 You are now in a conversation.
 A human person in a livechat would sound weird if they just copied answers from an FAQ.
 It’s the same with a chatbot.
 Remember to re-write the answers in a tone that would not sound weird coming from a human.

 The Clustaar Platform allows you to use different type of contents, buttons, images, cards… to present your answers.
 Don’t hesitate to format some answers with cards to give the chatbot more visual identity.

 Mind your intents

 The other important subject is the phrasing of the user questions, or intents.
 If you import your FAQ directly, each question will have one formulation.
 This will create a limited FAQ chatbot in terms of Natural Language Understanding.

-The power of the Clustaar NLP lies in the different phrasings you can imagine for each question you want to automate.
+The power of the Clustaar NLP rests in the different phrasings you can create for each question you want to automate.

 If you want your FAQ chatbot to perform as well as possible, don’t forget to enrich the intents you will import from your FAQ, by writing different phrasings, and using entities to handle synonyms.

 Even if you spend hours polishing your intents, you will never be able to imagine all the possible questions your users have, and all their different phrasings.
 This is why you need a strong fallback, triggered when the chatbot does not unsterstand something.